Saarroe/RPA-Python-Project/README.md

 To run the script:
 <pre>```
-python code/main.py
+python .\code\main.py --download_csv --headless
 ``` </pre>

-Or run the main.py in your preferred Python IDE.
+Or run the main.py in your preferred Python IDE with defaults.

 ### Dependencies:
 - **Python 3.11**